lut0pia/raccoon/docs/README.md

 The music editor allows you to orchestrate multiple sound tracks at once and in sequence.

 Each row is a list of 4 optional sound effect indices which will be played simultaneously.
+If a sound effect's duration is shorter than the max of the row, it will be played multiple times to account for that.

 When a row is done playing, the subsequent row is played, unless 🛑 is set, in which case playback stops, or ⤴️ is set, in which case we go back up to the closest ⤵️.